-New pedestrian and cycling access points should be provided.
-The existing bricked up Whitton Dene Gate should be re-opened to allow pedestrian and cycle access into the site in order to provide a direct route between the existing community to the west of the site, the Kneller Residential Community and the proposed Kneller Park.
+New pedestrian and cycling access points should be provided, including through the boundary wall onto Whitton Dene.
+The existing bricked up Whitton Dene Gate should be re-opened to allow pedestrian and cycle access only into the site providing a direct route between residential community to the west and the proposed Kneller Park.